 For best results I recommend using the gram measurements instead of cups, as it will be much more accurate.

 Timing will depend on the temperature of your dough and the activity level of your starter.
 Watch your dough versus the clock.
-See the blog post for a sample schedule.
+Check out my baking sample schedules for this recipe.